MatteoLarrode/Research-InterestGroups-PolicyRisk/README.md

 *Salience:* Number of times the policy was mentioned in Roper Polls *Nascence:* First mention of the policy in Roper Polls *Ideological Distance:* Ideological distance from interest group's main focus

+## Limitations & follow-ups
+The main limitation of this project is the quality and quantity of data available on interest groups behaviour, especially on the formation of coalitions.
+Indeed, this proposal merely gives a glimpse of how interest groups react to uncertain policy outcomes as we use proxy variables for the formation of coalitions: the number of groups lobbying, number of times the policy is lobbied for, and the money spent on lobbying, depending on the model.
+The aim of this grant proposal is to correct this lack of information on the key actors of policy change that are interest groups, and on their activities.
+Resources allocated would allow to gather data on interest groups behaviour, and to further transparency and the advancement of crucial policies in deadlocked areas.

 ## References